 All of these 4 and 5-star hotels readily support the image of Bali island as a place where one can restore the body, mind, and soul.

-Finding the best hotel in Bali is an ambitious task.
-As long as one can handle that luxury escapes come in different forms, and with a variety of content, the quest itself can be an adventure.
+Finding the best hotel on the island of gods is an ambitious task.
+As long as one can handle that Bali luxury escapes come in different forms, and with a variety of content, the quest itself can be an adventure.

 If you have stayed at a place that deserves to be mentioned among the best hotels in Bali, please recommend it in the comments section!